bfrisbyh92/project-2/README.md

 ### Project Choice

-I'm choosing to create a messenging/forum app
+I'm choosing to create a blog/place to share interesting articles.

 ### Project Description

-I'm making a simple messaging application Express, Node and MongoDB.
+I'm going to create a blog styled app using Express, Node and MongoDB.

 ### Wire Frames